Volunteer & Foster Care Program

 Residents over the age of 18 who are willing to give some of their spare time to help care for animals at 213 Queens Road Kingston are invited to become part of Council's Volunteer Program.

 Please be aware Animal Management Centre Volunteers and Foster Carers will be required to provide evidence of their Q Fever Immunity Screening status or Q Fever Immunisation vaccination history for People and Culture with your application.

-The volunteer program allows residents to participate in tasks which add value to the care and wellbeing of the animals.
-These tasks are above and beyond the capacity of staff and are not considered routine and part of a paid employee's role.
+The volunteer program allows residents to participate in tasks which add value to the care and wellbeing of the animals and are not considered routine and part of a paid employee's role.

 The Animal Management Centre is currently seeking expressions of interest from residents who are experienced in animal grooming (particularly hydrobathing experience) and/or amateur photography.

 Photographers will see their work on display on Council's website as well as on notice boards in the sales kennels for dogs and cats.
 Groomers and hydrobathers will take pleasure in seeing their workmanship contribute to the successful rehoming of the animals.

-For your volunteer application to be processed, you will need to attend the Animal Management Centre at 213 Queens Road, Kingston to complete your application form and Queensland Police Authority and Indemnification form.
+For your volunteer application to be processed, you will be required to attend the Animal Management Centre at 213 Queens Road, Kingston to complete your application form and Queensland Police Authority and Indemnification form.
 You will also need to provide a copy of your current photo identification (driver's licence or passport).

 NB: Incomplete applications will not be processed or contacted (see checklist below).